hmrc/customs-inventory-linking-exports/README.md

-# customs-inventory-linking-exports
+# Customs Inventory Linking Exports

-This service offers an interface for Inventory Linking Exports.
+The Customs Inventory Linking Exports service provides an interface that allows users to submit requests for the consolidation, movement, or querying of consignments for inventory linking purposes.

 The objective of the service POST API is as follows: